 Make no mistake: the benefits of organic seed go well beyond helping organic farmers meet a regulatory requirement.
 Organic seed systems that respond to the needs of farmers broadly benefit the sustainability of our food and agricultural systems.
 (See Why organic seed?)

-We arrived at this conclusion through a number of surveys with targeted stakeholder groups, a detailed analysis of organic seed research investments, and listening sessions at organic farming conferences in 2014 and 2015.
+We arrived at this conclusion through a number of surveys and interviews with targeted stakeholder groups, a detailed analysis of organic seed research investments, and focus groups at organic farming events.
+Below is a snapshot of some of our key findings.

 Here’s the good news: